paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

   repository.
 It contains a `README` file with meetup information (which gets _copied_ over to Meetup.com), as well as the host presentation materials for that meetup.<br />
-  [Issue templates][Github Issue Templates] are used to guide people through the creation of full-length talk, lightning talk, and talk request submissions, and outline the general definitions and expectations of them (eg for this meetup, a "full-length" talk means no more than 40 minutes long and a "lightning talk" is typically about 5 minutes etc).
-Every meetup has its own milestone that issues are marked against to symbolically "lock in" a talk for that meetup.<br />
+  [Issue templates][GitHub Issue Templates] are used to guide people through the creation of full-length talk, lightning talk, and talk request submissions, and outline the general definitions and expectations of them (eg for this meetup, a "full-length" talk means no more than 40 minutes long and a "lightning talk" is typically about 5 minutes etc).
+Every meetup has its own dated GitHub milestone that issues are marked against to symbolically "lock in" a talk for that meetup.<br />
   Once a meetup has concluded, I encourage speakers to share their presentation materials publicly somewhere, then close the meetup issues, and their corresponding milestone.
 You can see examples of all this in the repositories